Bliksempie/fractured-world/chronicles/002-the-necromyce-infection.md

         - confirmed
     source-id: lore-infection-behavior-unconfirmed
 -->
 Reports vary.
 Some say symptoms take hold instantly.
 Others claim infection can lie dormant for days.
 A few insist the infected retain some awareness before they turn.
-No one agrees on the rules—only that the change always comes, and it's never gentle.
+No one agrees on the rules, only that the change always comes, and it's never gentle.
 <!-- /show-if -->

 <!-- show-if